8 of Adelaide City’s Free Attractions

 More architecture, this time featuring the Art Gallery of South Australia.

-Whether you like old or modern art, the Art Gallery of South Australia is well worth the visit.
+Whether you like old or modern art, the Art Gallery of South Australia is well worth visiting.

-Admission is free to wander around the rooms packed with paintings and sculptures for you to admire.
+Admission is free to wander around the rooms packed with paintings and sculptures to admire.

-Whether it’s a hot or wet day, the Art Gallery of South Australia is a great place to get away from the elements while admiring the art that is showcased.
+Whether it’s a hot or wet day, the Art Gallery of South Australia is a great place to escape the elements while admiring the art on display.

 Hours